Homemade Fish Food Pellets

 Q: I’ve been experimenting with cornmeal and other grains as food sources for the fish in my small farm pond, and I’d like to compress these various feeds into fish food pellets.
 Do you know where I can locate an inexpensive device that can press grain into small balls for use as homemade fish food?

-The production of commercial pelleted fish feeds is a complicated process.
-Making a comparably complete, stable product at home is well-nigh impossible.
+The production of commercial pelleted fish pellets is a complicated process.
+Making a comparably complete, stable pellet fish food product at home is well-nigh impossible.

-However, if your fish receive a fair amount of live or naturally occurring food (as is almost always the case in outdoor ponds at moderate population densities), you can make a useful supplemental feed.
-The available processing technology, however, may be either too small scale and tedious or too large scale and expensive for your needs.
+However, if your fish receive a fair amount of live or naturally occurring food (as is almost always the case in outdoor ponds at moderate population densities), you can make a useful supplemental homemade fish food.

 For production on a larger scale, you can use a commercial chopper to mix your ingredients into a sort of “spaghetti” of the diameter you desire.
-This feed, when frozen· and shaken in a bag, should break up into pellet-size pieces.
+This feed, when frozen and shaken in a bag, should break up into pellet fish size pieces.
 The catch is the smallest commercial chopper you can buy (a 1/2-horsepower model) will set you back $1,000 or more.

-You’ll find that a mix which includes some meat or fish will hold together better than a vegetarian formula.
-However, if you’d rather not use fish or meat, there are food binders you can add to the meal.
+You’ll find that a mix which includes some meat or fish will hold together better than a vegetarian formula when making pellet fish food.
+However, if you’d rather not use fish or meat, there are food binders you can add to the meal when learning how to make fish food at home.
 Old-fashioned commercial feeds contained sawdust, gypsum, or white cheese for this purpose, while modern preparations may include algin (a kelp extract) or gelatin.

 Online Store Logo